Chapter 6 Om

 People could develop an appreciation of the land that goes beyond politics, but we live in a culture far from such a level of understanding.
 Someone smarter than me will need to invent a reliable form of ecocapitalism.

 Meanwhile, leftist politicians use environmentalism as a dumping ground for all kinds of political ambitions.
-For example, Alexandrea Cortez loaded the Green New Deal with socialist plans for job creation, economic growth, and reducing economic inequity (Cortez, 2019).
+For example, Alexandrea Cortez loaded the Green New Deal with Socialist plans for job creation, economic growth, and reducing economic inequity (Cortez, 2019).
 Politicians tend to make high estimates for benefits and low estimates for costs.
 When a project goes over budget, politicians hide their incompetence by using phrases such as climate change, carbon footprint, and greenhouse gases.
-We should just call it pollution because pollution is a less deceptive word.
+We should simply call it pollution, as ‘pollution’ is a less deceptive term.
 Practical people do not need big words when they work out the small details.
-People who understand what worked in the past will build a pollution program that works with the existing economy.
+People who understand what has worked in the past will develop a pollution program that works with the existing economy.

 Section 6: The Monster